emilyOberH/C-programming/README.md

   4) Create a n*m matrix and an a*b matrix.
 Program outputs both matrices on the screen, multiplies them with each other and outputs the result.
 User specifies m, n, a and b.

+  5) Program generates a random walk across a 10*10 matrix and visually displays the walk on screen.
+At the beginning all elements of the matrix will be filled with a '.' character.
+As the program walks from element to element in the matrix, each walked over element will then be filled with a letter from 'A' to 'Z'.